dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### At-least-once guarantee

 Dapr guarantees at-least-once semantics for message delivery.
 When an application publishes a message to a topic using the pub/sub API, Dapr ensures the message is delivered *at least once* to every subscriber.

+> **Note:** All Dapr pub/sub components support the at-least-once guarantee.

+Even if the message fails to deliver, or your application crashes, Dapr attempts to redeliver the message until successful delivery.

 ### Consumer groups and competing consumers pattern

-Dapr automatically handles the burden of dealing with concepts like consumer groups and competing consumers pattern.
-The competing consumers pattern refers to multiple application instances using a single consumer group.
-When multiple instances of the same application (running same Dapr app ID) subscribe to a topic, Dapr delivers each message to *only one instance of **that** application*.
+Dapr handles the burden of dealing with consumer groups and the competing consumers pattern.
+In the competing consumers pattern, multiple application instances using a single consumer group compete for the message.
+Dapr enforces the competing conusmer pattern when replicas use the same `app-id` without explict consumer group overrides.

+> **Note:** Not all Dapr pub/sub components support the competing consumer model.

+When multiple instances of the same application (with same `app-id`) subscribe to a topic, Dapr delivers each message to *only one instance of **that** application*.
 This concept is illustrated in the diagram below.

 <img src="/images/pubsub-overview-pattern-competing-consumers.png" width=1000>
 <br></br>

-Similarly, if two different applications (with different app-IDs) subscribe to the same topic, Dapr delivers each message to *only one instance of **each** application*.
+Similarly, if two different applications (with different `app-id`) subscribe to the same topic, Dapr delivers each message to *only one instance of **each** application*.

 ### Scoping topics for added security